sap218/ocimido/README.md

 *Contributors*

-* Luke Slater
+* Luke T Slater
-* Alastair Denniston
+* Alastair K Denniston
-* Georgios Gkoutos
+* Georgios V Gkoutos

 * See :grey_exclamation: [Issues](https://github.com/sap218/ocular-immune-mediated-inflammatory-disease-ontology/issues)  for the term-tracker if user wants to submit a request (new term/change/suggestion) - if frequent issues when an additional main contributor will be added